andreuDeveloper/WlanPasswordExtractor/readme.md

 IMPORTANT: Actually I got the profiles name doing a substring of a returned sentences...
 This substring is calcualted manually, so the letters of the substring are calculated for the Spanish Language of the system / cmd.
 And the same with an findstr sentence, is calculated in Spanish..
-So, it will not works in the other language, but feel free or improve the code!
+So, it will not works in other language, but feel free of adapt it to your lang or improve the code!
+Have fun!

 If some improvment is done, pls share it! :D Thanks!